 Frequently Asked Questions

-L.I.F.E. is an abbreviation for Learning Is ForEver, a continuing education program for retired individuals.
+LIFE is an abbreviation for Learning Is ForEver, a continuing education program for active retirees.

 Learning Is ForEver offers classes to residents of beautiful Pierce County, Washington, which is located in the South Puget Sound area.

 Road Scholar Institute Network is a voluntary association of over 400 Lifelong Learning Institutes (LLI’s)- previously called Elderhostel Institute Network.

 An LLI is a community-based organization of retirement age people dedicated to meeting the educational interests of its members.
 Although every LLI is unique and independent, most LLI’s are sponsored by a college or university.
 Each LLI provides unique, non-credit academic programs developed by the members themselves, and have an open membership for all enthusiastic retirement age learners regardless of previous education.
 In addition, most LLI’s are governed by their own members, and have members leading some of the academic coursework in lieu of professional faculty.

 On the Road Scholar website, you will find information for individuals to travel and study a topic for several days, conversely an LLI is an “at home” program that offer classes that last just a few hours.

 How is Learning Is ForEver affiliated with Pacific Lutheran University?

 Pacific Lutheran University, located near Tacoma, WA, offers assistance to LIFE as a community outreach program under the Office of Graduate Programs and Continuing Education.

 PLU graciously offers LIFE use of their print shop, website training, campus facilities, as well as their accounting and finance department.
 We frequently ask PLU’s faculty to present lectures as part of our class programs.